Yolanda of Flanders

-Yolanda of Hainault (Yolande de Hainault; 1175 – September 1219), often called Yolanda of Flanders, was Empress of the Latin Empire in Constantinople from 1217 to 1219.
-Her husband Peter was captured and imprisoned before he could reach Constantinople, so Yolanda ruled the Empire alone.
-She was ruling Marchioness of Namur from 1212 until 1217.
+Yolanda of Flanders (Yolande de Hainault; 1175 – September 1219) was the empress of the Latin Empire in Constantinople from 1217 to 1219.
+Her husband, Peter II of Courtenay, was captured and imprisoned before he could reach Constantinople, so Yolanda ruled Constantinople alone.
+She was the margravine of Namur from 1212 until 1216.

 Biography

 Yolanda was the daughter of Baldwin V, Count of Hainault, and Countess Margaret I of Flanders.
 Two of her brothers, Baldwin I and then Henry, were emperors in Constantinople.

-In 1212, Yolanda became Marchioness of Namur after her brother, Marquis Philip I.
+In 1212, Yolanda inherited the title of Margrave of Namur from her brother, Philip I, and held the title jointly with her husband Peter.

-After the death of her brother emperor Henry in 1216 there was a brief period without an emperor, before Peter was elected to succeed her brother.
+After the death of her brother, emperor Henry, in 1216, there was a brief period without an emperor, before Peter was elected to succeed her brother.

+Her husband Peter accepted the imperial crown at her instigation.
 Yolanda, who was empress in her own right, was crowned by Pope Honorius III together with her husband Peter.

 On their way there, Peter sent Yolanda ahead to Constantinople, while he fought the Despotate of Epirus, during which he was captured.
-Because his fate was unknown (although he was probably killed), Yolanda governed Constantinople alone for two years.
+Because his fate was unknown (although he was probably killed), Yolanda ruled Constantinople alone for two years.

 Benjamin Hendrickx described her as a regent, but Filip Van Tricht consider her as an empress in her own right, because: